Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/event-ingestion-integration-guide.md

   <figcaption>The **Add New Source page**</figcaption>
 </figure>

-Notice that this page is divided into two sections:
+Notice that this page has two sections:

 **Left Panel**: The *Configuration* section on the left is where you create the setup instructions for your data source and configure your integration tile.